-After a year of hiding my face behind a mask, will I remember how to smile?
-After a year of 6ft of separation and hand-sanitizers, will I remember how to shake hands?
+After a year of hiding my face behind a mask.
+Will I remember how to smile?
+After a year of 6ft of separation and hand-sanitizers.
+Will I remember how to shake hands?

-After a year of being advised to shut the door and lock out the world, will I remember how to open my heart and home to those around me?
+After a year of being advised to shut the door and lock out the world.
+Will I remember how to open my heart and home to those around me?

 We often refer to Joseph in Genesis 50:20 when we say, “What Satan meant for evil, God meant for good.”
 But what if the opposite is also true?
 What if what was meant for good becomes twisted for evil?

-What if the desire for safety is now a convenient excuse to avoid messy people?
+Is there a chance our desire for safety is now a convenient excuse to avoid messy people?
 What if the lockdown became the perfect excuse to cut off that annoying relative in your life?
 What if the call to isolate justified your desire to be alone and uninterrupted?